oriolarques/GEGVICshine/README.md

 #### 2.5.
 IC_module

-This section contains the results of the predictions of immune cell composition of the tumour microenvironment from RNA-sequencing data.
+This section contains the predictions of immune cell composition in the tumour microenvironment from RNA-sequencing data.
 Predictions are made using the `inmmunedeconv` [package](https://github.com/icbi-lab/immunedeconv), which include six prediction algorithms: QUANTISEQ, TIMER, MCP_COUNTER, XCELL, EPIC and CIBERSORT.